GAchuzia/cell-reminders/README.md

 ## Contributing

-Check out the [contributing.md](CONTRIBUTING.md) if you'd like to help out with this project!
+Check out the [contributing.md](contributing.md) if you'd like to help out with the project

+## Privacy Policy

+Checkout [privacy-policy.md](privacy-policy.md) or Cell Reminder's [freeprivacypolicy.com](https://www.freeprivacypolicy.com/live/a55ddcb7-0163-4e4b-9031-ed9b7066e9bc) page for information on how user data is handled